jumanlee/lyncupdjango/README.md

 The geometric compounding above treats each chat session as an independent Bernoulli trial.
 That approximation only holds if:

-1. The waiting-room population is large relative to the room size
+1. The queue population is large relative to the room size
 2. The matching avoids re-matching the same pair of users in consecutive sessions.

 I am keeping the compounded figure purely as an intuition pump, it is not a hard guarantee.